ulvestuen/doork-react/README.md

-# @ulvestuen/eniro-react
+# @ulvestuen/doork-react

-React components for Eniro authentication and user profile management.
+React components for Doork authentication and user profile management.
 This library provides ready-to-use components for implementing passkey-based authentication and user profile management in your React applications.

 ## Features